tetraethylmethane/tetraethylmethane/README.md

 # K Swastik

-- Bachelor of Science in Data Science student at IIT Madras
+- Bachelor of Science in Data Science at IIT Madras
-- Bachelor of Engineering in Electronics and Communication Engineering student at TIET.
+- Bachelor of Engineering in Electronics and Communication Engineering at TIET.

 Interested in Research and Development in the field of interdisciplinary engineering sciences, such as: